drepkovsky/drizzle-migrations/readme.md

 ## Configuration

-To make this work you have to make small changes inside your `drizzle.config.ts` file
+To make this work you have to make small changes inside your `drizzle.migration.config.ts` file

 ```ts
 import { defineConfig } from '@llong2195/drizzle-migrations'